• Home

 • Matches are made based on the temperament of the puppy and goals/needs of you, the applicant.

-• I don’t accept any deposits or payments until after puppies are assigned to homes.
+• I don't accept any deposits, holds or payments until after puppies have passed their wellness exams and have been assigned to their new homes.

 • Visits by approved applicants are welcome at a scheduled time.

 • Puppies can be flown to the South Island, NZ, in an approved animal cargo crate.
 Our nearest airport for this flight path is Rotorua International.
-This will be at an additional cost to you.
+This will be at an additional cost to you and by your arrangement.

 • Wait times can vary greatly.
 I am in the process of streamlining my application review.
 If there’s a litter pending or on the ground that you are interested in, please feel free to reach out for updates on your application.